Administrative divisions of Cambodia: Local administration

 In addition to the population numbers, the municipalities need to have enough tax revenues for the administration to be able to execute the offices of administrations.

 Towns and cities are divided into sangkat (communes), which are equivalent to khum of rural areas.

 For areas which do not reach the mandatory conditions, they exist another lower level of local administration.
 These usually cover a complete subdistrict (Khum), but may also cover more than one subdistrict or share a subdistrict with a municipality.

 Informal subdivisions

 Kandal Province is informally included as part of Phnom Penh, as the urban sprawl of the capital has already spread into these areas.

 There are several definitions of regions in Cambodia.

 Cambodia Town, Long Beach, California, is sometimes jokingly referred to as the "25th province" of Cambodia, because of the high population of Cambodian Americans that live there.

+Changes in recent years

+As of the end of 2013, Cambodia comprised 25 provinces and the capital Phnom Penh, divided into 185 districts, which were subdivided into 1,621 communes and 13,694 villages.

+In the 2019 general population census, Cambodia had 24 provinces plus the capital district, P27 cities (krongs), 14 khans, 163 districts, 237 sangkats, 1409 communtes, and 14,545 villages.